emb-riscv/specs-markdown/improvements-upon-privileged.md

-- handlers run with interrupts disabled; low priority interrupts that take a long time to complete may delay high priority interrupts, affecting real-time capabilities; the microcontroller profile allows nesting, high priority interrupts preempt low priority ones and are processed as fast as possible;
+- handlers run with interrupts disabled; low priority interrupts that take a long time to complete may delay high priority interrupts, affecting real-time capabilities; the microcontroller profile allows nesting, with high priority interrupts preempting low priority ones and being processed as fast as possible;
 - there is only a single trap handler, serving all interrupts and exceptions (the so called 'vectored' mode is so complicated to use that it is not even worth mentioning); the microcontroller profile directly dispatches interrupts